sebastienrousseau/shokunin/README.md

 use ssg::*;
 ```

-then you can use the functions in your application code.
+then you can use the `Shokunin (職人)` functions in your application
+code.

 ### Examples

-To get started with `shokunin`, you can use the examples provided in the
+To get started with `Shokunin (職人)`, you can use the examples
-`examples` directory of the project.
+provided in the `examples` directory of the project.

-To run the examples, clone the repository and run the following command
+To run the examples, clone the repository and run the following
-in your terminal from the project root directory.
+command in your terminal from the project root directory.

 ```shell
 cargo run --example example